simplex-chat/simplex-chat/docs/FAQ.md

 ### Why invite links use simplex.chat domain?

-You can replace https://simplex.chat with simplex:/ or with any other domain - the app does not connect with simplex.chat domain, and generally ignores it completely.
-It is only used to make onboarding easier for users who do not have installed the app yet.
+You can replace `https://simplex.chat/` with `simplex:/` or with any other domain - the app never connect with it, ignoring it completely.
+It is only used to make it easier to connect for the new users who did not install the app yet.

-The default link domain will soon move to server’s domain, servers already can host the pages that will be used to render QR codes too.
+The invitation links will soon move to servers' domains.
+The servers already can host the pages that will be used to show QR codes.

-The link exchange isn’t really hosted anywhere, it’s just the page to render QR code, and the server that hosts this page doesn’t observe the actual connection link as it’s in the hash fragment - it is not sent over the internet - all that the server can see is https://simplex.chat/contact/ and the rest is processed locally in the browse, if you open it as a page.
+The link itself and the key exchange are not hosted anywhere, and the server that hosts the page to show QR code does not observe the actual connection link, because it is in the hash part of the link.
+The part after hash character (`#`) is not sent over the internet - the server can only see https://simplex.chat/contact/ and the rest is processed on user's device in the browser, if you open it as a page.

 ## Troubleshooting